-In this large cohort study of 74,771 patients, the net risk of reoperation due to SSI within 1 year for all types of hip fractures treated in the period 2005-2016 was 1.6%.
-It is note-worthy that the highest risk of revision due to SSI were in the arthroplasty-treated patients, compared with the internal fixation group.
+In this large cohort study of 74,771 patients, the net risk of reoperation due to SSI within 1 year for all types of hip fractures treated in the period 2005-2016 was 2.7%.
+It is noteworthy that the highest risk of revision due to SSI was in the internal fixation group, compared with the arthroplasty-treated patients.

-There was a 33% decrease in reoperation due to SSI over time from 2005 to 2016 and we identified several risk factors for increased risk of reoperation due to SSI, including younger age, high CCI (CCI \geq 3 points), and femoral neck fracture.
+There was a 45% decrease in reoperation due to SSI over time from 2005 to 2016 and we identified several risk factors for increased risk of reoperation due to SSI, including younger age and femoral neck fracture.
 Given the high mortality following reoperation due to SSI, further focus should be directed towards prevention of SSI in this fragile patient group.